nickserv/danamccurdy.com/_posts/2017-05-28-a-song-for-the-child-in-all-of-us.md

 You're not so different
 from anyone else,
+you're  just exactly
-you're  just who you are.
+who you are.

 Do you like to be yourself
 because that's who you are?